 Since we are doing kind of a southern barbecue version of poutine, what better way to spruce it up than by substituting sweet potatoes for the russet potatoes?
 Sweet potatoes have a nice, sweet flavor that goes great with barbecue.
 If you want to make your own, feel free.
 I hate deep frying in the house, so we went with the oven baked version.
 The only step left was to put it all together.
 Make a nice pile of sweet potato fries on a platter or baking sheet.
 Scatter about a cup of cheese curds of your choice over the top.
 Place in a 200 degree oven for about 10 minutes or until the curds are nice and soft.
 Remove from the oven, spoon a healthy portion of the pork and sauce mixture over the top and have at it.
 Whether you’re watching the final four games or golf, or enjoying a warm spring weekend (we’re expecting snow), this pulled pork poutine will be the real winner, and you’ll thank me for it. until next time, cook with love and live to cook.

 Jim & Jena.

-- Prepare sweet potato fries according to package directions until crisp and hot in a shallow pan or baking sheet lined with non stick foil.
+- Prepare sweet potato fries according to package directions until crisp and hot in a shallow pan, baking sheet lined with foil, or air fryer.

-- Top fries with cheese curds and keep warm in the oven until curds are soft.
+- Top fries with cheese curds and warm in the oven until curds are soft.